asifrasheed6/CodingCompetitions/README.md

   - Change User Timeout
   - Change MySQL Credentials
   - Change email Credentials
-    - Note: If you are using gmail, you need to enable unsafe sources in your account settings for the application to sent email.
-How to do that?
-Google it.
+    - Note: If you are using gmail, you need to enable less secure apps in your account settings for the application to sent email.
+How to do that? please Google it.